Special Edition (film)

 Special Edition is a 1938 British thriller film directed by Redd Davis and starring Lucille Lisle, John Garrick and Norman Pierce.

-It was made by at Isleworth Studios as a quota quickie for released by Paramount British Pictures.
+It was written by Derek Neame and Katherine Strueby, and made by at Isleworth Studios as a quota quickie for release by Paramount British Pictures.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Synopsis

 A reporter investigates a murder case, and proves that a photographer is really a killer.